 Food sensitivity symptoms alone make it difficult to pinpoint your exact food intolerances — especially since your sensitivity side effects may be highly non-specific and appear long after you’ve ingested the food.
 Not to mention, suggested elimination diets and food journals to identify food intolerances can be gruelling to follow and oftentimes inconclusive in their findings.

-The most decisive way to understand your individual intolerances is by blood private lab testing, available at Neurvana Health clinics in Calgary and Red Deer, Alberta.
+The most decisive way to understand your individual intolerances is by blood private lab testing, available at Neurvana Naturopathic Medicine in Calgary

 What is Food Sensitivity Testing?

 A food intolerance or sensitivity is a delayed, low-grade immune response to something you’ve eaten.
 A reaction is prompted when the food travels from your mouth down to your stomach, then into your digestive tract.
 Once the food reaches your tract, your body is either unable to break it down properly or triggers a type of sensitivity response which is driven by the mucosal immune system in the gut, like bloating or gas.

 When your digestive system views a type of food or food protein, like gluten, as a threat, we refer to that substance as an allergen.
 If an allergen enters your digestive tract, your body produces unique proteins called antibodies to protect itself.
 These antibodies, known as Immunoglobulin G (IgG), are specific to the type of food you are sensitive to.
 They accumulate in your tissue and contribute to low-grade inflammation which can lead to several health conditions.